Community leadership focus of VVL Class XI issue day

-Brandon Lurato graciously presented at the latest Verde Valley Leadership Issue Day in January.
+Brandon Iurato graciously presented at the latest Verde Valley Leadership Issue Day in January.
 He opened by leading the class with some exercises that unquestionably commanded attention from all.

 The day also included Camp Verde Town Manager Russ Martin, who cordially took valuable time from his busy schedule to address the Class.
 The helpful leadership strategies he proposed were well received by all.
 He conveyed lessons portrayed from his personal experiences highlighting the importance of cooperative alliances.
 Mr. Martin described the progress that the Town of Camp Verde has made and the positive expectations for the future, especially regarding the State Route 260 construction project.